 Because we average across both task sessions, the dependent variable in the model takes on 3 values: 0 if the participant was never the most influential member of the group, 0.5 if the participant was most influential once, and 1 if the participant was most influential in both tasks.
-These results are robust to other ways of operationalizing actual influence as well (see Appendix Tables B1-B3).
+For this reason, we present ordered probit estimates below, but these results are robust to other ways of operationalizing empirical influence (see Appendix Tables B1-B3), to OLS estimation (see Appendix Table B4), and to using stacked data instead of averaged data (see Appendix E).
 As before, 1F is a dummy equal to 1 if an individual was in a 1F group and Female is a dummy for gender.
 The interaction between 1F and Female is our coefficient of interest.
 The analysis is conducted at the individual level with standard errors clustered at the group level.
 Table 4 reports our results with and without controls in columns 1 and 2 respectively.

 Although we do not find a treatment effect, we do find a durable gender effect.
 Table 4 shows that token women are just as likely to shape the group decision as 3F women.
 Or, more accurately, they are just as unlikely to shape the group decision.
-This gender effect persists and even sharpens after controlling for individual task performance and speaking turns.
-What this suggests is that while group structure may be able to equalize perceptions of influence and likelihood of being chosen to be the group spokesperson, it does not equalize
+This gender effect